pskowronek/433-rc-switch-orno/README.md

 - Python library: [rpi-rf](https://github.com/milaq/rpi-rf) - preferred way
 Or alternatively:
 - C++ code from [RPi_utils](https://github.com/ninjablocks/433Utils/tree/master/RPi_utils) - the repository references [rc-switch](https://github.com/sui77/rc-switch/) that is being used on Arduino.
-However to run on RPi it requires [wiringpi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/) library that sadly for newer Raspberry OS like Bookworm is not officially available
+However to run on RPi it requires [wiringpi](https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/) library that sadly for newer Raspberry OS like Bookworm is not officially available.
+This project has nice a command to sniff some protocols: `RFSniffer` (however ORNO is not being recognized).

 ## Code calculator